18F/tock/docs/deployment-process.md

 - Simplicity.
 Ideally the submission implements the feature/fix with as little complexity as possible.
 - Legibility.
 Ideally the submission is easy to understand.
 - Security.
-The submission is reviews for security considerations.
+The submission is reviewed for security considerations.

 Code review is in addition to the various automated checks, which include tests, linting, and checks on security flaws of Tock's dependencies.